We’ll help you track down the best finance deal for your HMO rental property

 You cannot usually evict a tenant on the grounds of them not ‘fitting in’ with the rest of the household.
 If there is friction and it’s having an impact on house relations, the best thing to do in the first instance is to sit down with all your renters and act as a mediator with a view to resolving the situation yourself.

 If things have gone really sour between yourself and a tenant or tenants, you can take steps to evict them at the end of their agreed rental term.
 However, it can take weeks to get your order for possession, meaning the tenants will remain in situ until they are legally obliged to leave.
-You can also specify terms within your assured shorthold tenancy (AST) agreements that set out the penalties that might follow disrespectful behaviour, or behaviour that puts other tenants at risk.
+You can also specify terms within your assured shorthold tenancy (AST) agreements that set out the penalties that might follow disrespectful behaviour or behaviour that puts other tenants at risk.

 How do I find the right HMO mortgage rate?

 HMO Buy to Let (BTL) mortgages are growing in popularity, which means more lenders than ever before are willing to offer specialist HMO deals to investors.
-Increased competition in this sector has also pushed prices down, meaning HMO mortgages are becoming much more attractive to those looking for a viable longer term investment option.
+Increased competition in this sector has also pushed prices down, meaning HMO mortgages are becoming much more attractive to those looking for a viable longer-term investment option.

 You could approach lenders directly.
-But do you really want to spend your precious time finding deals and going through the HMO mortgage comparison process, when you could rely on our experienced HMO mortgage brokers to guide you through everything instead?
+But do you really want to spend your precious time finding deals and going through the HMO mortgage comparison process, when you could rely on our experienced HMO mortgage lenders to guide you through everything instead?

 What’s the advantage of using an HMO mortgage broker?